InnerSourceCommons/InnerSourcePatterns/gig-marketplace.md

 Each Gig posted by an InnerSource project owner should include the estimated skill and time requirements so those can be easily matched to an available employee and clearly communicated to their direct management.
 The description should also include a rationale as to how it will benefit the person taking on the task in order to make it as attractive as possible.

-A points based system should be created to reward and track an employee’s involvement in a Gig.
+A points based system could be created to reward and track an employee’s involvement in a Gig.
 For instance, 10 points awarded to the Gig owner for posting a Gig once it is completed and 100 points for a developer who completes a Gig.
 Points accrued by completing Gigs could then be used as a gamification mechanism and as performance management criteria to garner insight in to the areas of expertise that exist within an organization.

 Those wishing to accept a Gig should first be vetted by the Gig owner to determine that the employee has the prerequisite skills and allotted time from their manager to complete the Gig.